Nanopublication/nanopub-example-collection/README.md

-# nanopub-example-collection
+# Nanopublication Example Collection

-A collection of nanopublication examples from different applications
+This is a collection of nanopublication examples from different applications.